 - Generally try to avoid timing-based solutions without a clear cue.

 Similar game states

 A player attempts a series of steps to progress.
-Along the way, they encounter a game state that appears identical to one they encountered previously or that appears to make partial progress, and incorrectly deduce that their previous actions has or had not worked.
+Along the way, they encounter a game state that appears partially or completely identical to one they encountered previously, and incorrectly deduce that their previous actions had a simpler consequence than reality.
 They may repeat the same steps over and over again because they are not questioning their incorrect belief after their first assessment.

 - Add landmarks that can differentiate similar areas.

 - Allow the player to easily see all relevant information in the current game state.